trailofbits/ManticoreUI/plugins/ghidra/README.md

 # MUI-Ghidra
 MUI support for Ghidra.
 This is primarily a prototype repository.
 See the main [MUI repo](https://github.com/trailofbits/mui) for a more complete implementation.

+This repository is also the temporary home for [MUI-Core](MUICore/README.md).

 # Usage

 At its present form, MUI-Ghidra manifests as three Ghidra components named `MUI Setup` (used to specify args and run Manticore), `MUI Log`, and `MUI State List` (which together display Manticore output).